ozivnustka/learning-crypto/app/src/specification.md

 * _data_ is any arbitrary data to store in the block - (this would be any transactions in this block for bitcoin)
 * _previousHash_ is the hash of the previous block
 * _nonce_ (the nonsense number) a number which can be changed to make a valid hash (see below)
 * _hash_ of the block starts with 4 zeros.
 If it is not valid, try another nonce value!
-This is the proof of work to earn your Krakonos coin.
+This is the proof of work to earn your AiFi coin.

 ## Transactions